top1944/duckuments/docs/atoms_85_fall2017_projects/16_distrubuted_est/demoInstructions_fleetcommunication.md

 ## Pre-flight checklist {#demo-template-pre-flight}

-This pre-flight checklist describes the steps that are sufficient to ensure that the demo will run correctly:
+This pre-flight checklist describes the steps that ensure that the installation and demo will run correctly:

 Check: The additional Wifi adapter is installed and works.